Skip to main content

 #

-4. Use casts to tell the kernel shell how to interpret non-integer types.
+4. Use casts to interpret non-integer types (temporary per access)

 C Variable